Parents Helping Parents

-We also have a strategic collaboration with Wheelock College Social Work Department.
-See Impact Section, Statement #2 for more details.
+We also have a strategic collaboration with Wheelock College.
+See Impact Section, Statement #2 for details.

-Our biggest management challenge is succession.
+Our biggest management challenge is succession planning.
 The Executive Director will retire in the next year or two.
-Although there is a plausible internal candidate, she may not want the job.
+Although there is a plausible internal candidate, she does not want the job.
 Finding an external candidate who is committed to the unique methods PHP has developed and who can bring new energy and ideas to the organization will be a major challenge.
 Because of PHP’s small size, it is tempting to consider merger possibilities.
-The PHP board has rejected this option as incompatible with way we pursue our parent empowerment mission.
+The PHP board has rejected this option as incompatible with the way we pursue our parent empowerment mission.

 PHP has taken a number of steps to meet the challenge of succession.